dinoboards/ez80-for-rc/docs/index.md

 <ol start="6">
   <li>Solder the top of the CPU Module first.
 Then, flip it over and solder the sockets on the back of the main Interface PCB, ensuring the sockets are still fully inserted.
 Once both sides are soldered, remove the CPU module and continue assembling the rest of the Interface PCB.</li>
 </ol>

+### Disclaimer

+Please note that this is a kit, produced by a non-professional (me) for hackers, DIYers' and retro lovers, to tinker with.
+I will do my best to answer any support questions you may have.